BetterRTX/.github/README.md

 | :-: | :-: |
 | ![](./images/sun_shadow/noon_rtx.png) | ![](./images/sun_shadow/noon_brtx.png) |

-Sun shadow clarity has also been heavily improved, through both reducing the sun's sampling radius and through improving shadow filtering behaviours.
+Sun shadow clarity has also been heavily improved, through both reducing the sun's sampling radius and improving shadow filtering behaviours.
 | Vanilla Sun Shadows | BetterRTX Sun Shadows |
 | :-: | :-: |
 | ![](./images/sun_shadow/shadow_rtx.png) | ![](./images/sun_shadow/shadow_brtx.png) |

 ## Revamped Atmosphere
-Previously, the atmosphere visuals were achieved through projecting a texture onto the sky and slowly animating a texture throughout a day/night cycle, with each frame corresponding to a different time of day.
+Previously, the atmosphere visuals were achieved by projecting a texture onto the sky and slowly animating it throughout a day/night cycle, with each frame corresponding to a different time of day.
 This approach exhibited several caveats.
 Due to the low resolution of the texture (64x32 per frame), artifacts such as colour banding were prevalent throughout the sky.
-There were even some downscaling artifacts between frames, with colour from one bleeding into the next (leading to a dark dot at the zenith).
-BetterRTX solves all of these issues through introducing a physically based simulation of rayleigh and mie scattering to render the atmosphere.
+There were even some downscaling artifacts between frames, with colour from one bleeding into the next (leading to a dark dot near the zenith).
+BetterRTX solves all of these issues through introducing a physically based simulation of Rayleigh and Mie scattering to render the atmosphere.
 | Vanilla at Dawn | BetterRTX at Dawn |
 | :-: | :-: |
 | ![](./images/atmosphere/dawn_rtx.png) | ![](./images/atmosphere/dawn_brtx.png) |